map-bgp/browserbook/README.md

 Alternatively, you can build the application locally.

-## Building and running a local copy of the Application
+## Building and Running a Local Copy of the Application

 In order to build the system locally, the following requirements must be met: